libero/content-negotiation-bundle/README.md

 You can add negotiation to paths through configuration.

-For example, to add an requirement of XML or JSON and English or French to an exact path, and plain text and German elsewhere:
+For example, to add a requirement of XML or JSON and English or French to an exact path, and plain text and German elsewhere:

 ```yaml
 content_negotiation: